-I am still shocked.. and still recovering from what a crazy day I had driving the Ferrari 458 Italia.
+I am still shocked.. and STILL recovering from what a crazy day I had driving the 458 Italia!

-For one - I can't believe I was given the keys.. because lets be completely honest..
-I wouldn't give ANYBODY the keys to a car that cost £225,000 under two years ago (no finance owing on this car).
+For starters - I can't believe I was given the keys.. because lets be honest, I wouldn't give ANYBODY the keys to a car that cost £225,000.
 This thing is CRAZY!!!
-I can't begin to explain what happened to me as I drove, slid, and squirted the throttle through the streets of London last week!
+I can't begin to explain what happened to me as I drove, slid, and squirted the throttle through and around London!

-I will be completely honest too.
+I will be completely honest.
 Not ONCE did I hit the redline when driving it.
-We (myself and James Barron) had the car from approximately 10.00am and gave it back just before 5.00pm the same day - my body wouldn't let me hit 9000rpm because it was SCARED!
+We (myself and James Barron) had the car from approximately 10.00am and gave it back just before 5.00pm the same day.
+My body wouldn't physically let me hit 9000rpm because it was SCARY AF!
 This car is too much for me.

-I take my hat off to all the guys who make YouTube videos driving this thing.
+I take my hat off to all the guys who make YouTube videos driving these cars.
 Even at part throttle it keeps going sideways!
-I had to remember what Aldous Voice said when driving his Ferrari F430, because the JOLT from the engine when shifting gears will THROW the car sideways..
-They are not easy to drive - I would say I am around 60% good at driving a Porsche 911 (RWD), and after last Tuesday only 12-15% good at driving a Ferrari.
+I had to remember what Aldous Voice said when driving his F430, because the JOLT from the engine when shifting gears will THROW the car sideways if you don't understand throttle control in a Ferrari..
+They are not easy to drive.
+I am around 60% good at driving a RWD 911, and after last Tuesday only 10-15% good at driving a Ferrari.
 That is the gap.
-For me to become 'maybe' 35-40% capable of driving a Ferrari I would need a track to myself for 4-5-6 hours and even then I know it will bite unexpectedly..
-Novice drivers... be warned.
+For me to become 'maybe' 30-40% capable of driving this car I would need a track to myself for 5-6 hours and even then I know it will bite unexpectedly..
+Novice drivers be warned.

 Jesus..
-What can I say?
 Tight..
 Nimble..
 TIGHT!!!
-Stiff but not an uncomfortable car.
-If I had enough road space this would be a lovely car to throw around at 80mph to see what its really made of.
-From what I felt - it just keeps trying to go sideways... traction control (like in a 911) will NOT help you.
-This isn't a Vauxhall Astra.
+Very stiff but not an uncomfortable car to drive.
+From what I felt - it just keeps trying to go sideways... traction control (just like a Porsche/Lamborghini/High End Audi) will NOT help you.
+This is not a Vauxhall Astra.

 Beautiful curves..
 Sumptious lines and perfect attention to detail from every angle.
-The interior is just a beautiful - Carbon Fibre detail and an instrument cluster I could die in.
-If I die please bury me in this car.
+The interior is beautiful - Carbon Fibre detail and an instrument cluster I could die in.
+If I die bury me in this car!

-For God's sake..
-It isn't a throttle - it is a DANGER pedal!
+This car doesn't have a throttle - it has a DANGER pedal!
 I can't believe this car is road legal.
-Even at part throttle it just WAILS everywhere, causing people to turn and stare/take pictures/scream/applaud, and an array of other things as I drove past The Houses of Parliament and Downing St. We were just on our way to Selfridges (new shoes needed) but the reaction from people was nice!
-I had my third - or fourth - taste of Super Car freedom and it was a blessing.
+At part throttle it WAILS and SCREAMS, causing people to turn/stare/take pictures/scream/applaud, and an array of other things as I drove past The Houses of Parliament and Downing St. We were just on our way to Selfridges (new shoes) but the reaction from people was really cool!
+I had my third - or fourth - taste of Super Car freedom and it was a great experience.
 Not many people get the chance to drive cars like these, and I always send a 'thank you' email to everybody that helps me get inside these cars.

 I said ''Super Car freedom'' <-- by that I mean having COMPLETELY UNRESTRICTED ACCESS to a car and using it on the ROAD..
 I cannot stand it when people say they had a Super Car Experience at a race track - where a grumpy-snouted fart restricts you to second and third gear only.
-No thanks... that isn't driving..
+No thank you... that is not driving..

 LOUD!!
 LOUD!!
 LOUD!!

-So much noise emanates from this thing - it is unreal!
-I tried to turn it off, but unlike the Lamborghini Huracan (and Aventador I had on the same day) it cannot be silenced..
+So much noise - it is unreal!
+I tried to turn it off, but unlike the Lamborghini Huracan and Aventador it cannot be silenced..
 Ferrari's scare me to death - but they are the BEST cars on earth.
-The ''theatre'' of these things enthrall me.
-They take your heart and soul, and keep you in love forever.
-How can a car do this to me?
+The ''theatre'' of these things thrill me like nothing else.
+They take your heart and soul, and make you love them.
+How can a car do this?

-The Ferrari Exhaust may be loud, obnoxious, lairy and deafening - but the fact it doesn't pop and crackle is one of the reasons this Direct Injection engine used under £25 of petrol even though I used 100% throttle most of the day..
+The Ferrari Exhaust may be loud, obnoxious, lairy and deafening - but the car used under £25 of petrol even though I used 100% throttle most of the day..
 Some of you may be saying ''huh..'' but it is true.
 This is one of the CHEAPEST Super Cars I have ever driven.
 The technology and development between Ferrari and Shell is astonishing.
 I am overwhelmed.

 This car.
 The noise.
 The drive.
 The emotion.
 It is too much of a car for me.
-When I gave back the Lamborghini Huracan I didn't say a word... just handed back the keys and sat in silence on the sofa.
-I also drove home in silence that day.
+When I gave back the Huracan I didn't say a word... just handed over the keys and sat in silence.

 This car is untamed.
 It is a stallion.
 I couldn't make use of the power it has.
-The Ferrari 458 Italia is toooo crazy - and if given the opportunity again I'll probably decline because I am incapable of driving something as lairy as this.
-It is a serious machine.
+The 458 is just crazy - and if given the opportunity again I would have to decline because I am incapable of driving it.
+It is a fucking machine!